 Proposition 51 (Civ.
 Code, §§ 1431.1-1431.5) essentially abolished the principle of joint and several tort liability for noneconomic damages.
-In Gilman, supra, 231 Cal.App.3d 121, the Court of Appeal held the trial court correctly reduced the jury's verdict for noneconomic damages to \$250,000 first, before applying the defendant's fault percentage under Proposition 51.
+In Gilman, supra, 231 Cal.App.3d 121, the Court of Appeal held the trial court correctly reduced the jury's verdict for noneconomic damages to the statutory maximum first, before applying the defendant's fault percentage under Proposition 51.
 (Id. at pp. 126-130.)
-Accordingly, in an action where more than one health care provider contributes to the plaintiff's injuries, section 3333.2 establishes a \$250,000 limit on the defendants' collective liability for noneconomic damages, and Proposition 51 defines how that liability is distributed among the defendants.
-For example, if defendant A is 30 percent liable for the plaintiff's injuries and the plaintiff's noneconomic damages total \$500,000, then defendant A is liable for \$75,000 in noneconomic damages (30% of \$250,000).
+Accordingly, in an action where more than one health care provider, health care institution, or unaffiliated health care provider or institution contributes to the plaintiff's injuries, section 3333.2 establishes a limit on the defendants' collective liability for noneconomic damages, and Proposition 51 defines how that liability is distributed among the defendants.
+For example, if the \$350,000 limit applies and defendant A is 30 percent liable for the plaintiff's injuries where the plaintiff's noneconomic damages total \$500,000, then defendant A is liable for \$105,000 in noneconomic damages (30% of \$350,000).
 Gilman was reaffirmed by Mayes v.
 Bryan (2006) 139 Cal.App.4th 1075, 1100-1102.

-In Francies, supra, 127 Cal.App.4th 1381, the Court of Appeal explained that "Gilman . . . turns on the fact that the third party who shared responsibility for the plaintiff's injury was also a health care provider, making it necessary, in effect, to apportion the \$250,000 MICRA limit."
+In Francies, supra, 127 Cal.App.4th 1381, the Court of Appeal explained that "Gilman... turns on the fact that the third party who shared responsibility for the plaintiff's injury was also a health care provider, making it necessary, in effect, to apportion the ...
+MICRA limit."
 (Id. at p.
-1389.) "[T]here is no basis to reduce [the health care provider's] liability because of the fault of another party who is not a health care provider, and . . . since he is the only responsible party to whom MICRA applies, he may be liable for up to \$250,000 in noneconomic damages."
+1389.) "[T]here is no basis to reduce [the health care provider's] liability because of the fault of another party who is not a health care provider, and ... since he is the only responsible party to whom MICRA applies, he may be liable for up to [the statutory limit] in noneconomic damages."
 (Ibid., emphasis added.)
-In other words, where the third party sharing responsibility for the plaintiff's injury is not a health care provider, the noneconomic damages are reduced to \$250,000 after applying Proposition 51.
+In other words, where the third party sharing responsibility for the plaintiff's injury is not a health care provider or health care institution, the noneconomic damages are reduced to the statutory limit after applying Proposition 51.
 (Id. at pp. 1387-1389.)